Troyanovsky/ai-task-assistant/README.md

 ```

 ## How to use AI features
-- In settings, set up base URL, API key, and model
+- In settings, set up base URL, API key, and model.
+Both hosted LLM API and local LLM API like LMStudio are supported.
-- Chat with AI to view/edit/update/delete projects/tasks in natural language.
+- Chat with AI to view/edit/update/delete projects/tasks/notifications in natural language.

 ## Features